Jared-Nolt/rm-link-to-headings/README.md

 # RM-Link-to-Headings
-Displays a list of heading links with a shortcode.
-The link scrolls to that specific header on the page.
-ACF repeater field needed.
-Build to posts.
+Displays a list of heading links that scroll to that specific header on the page.
+ACF repeater field with machine name (link_to_headings) and acf subfield as plain text with machine name (blog_page_headings).
+The heading links are shown with a shortcode.

 ACF Field Setup Instructions:
 For this plugin to work, you need to set up your ACF fields correctly.